What Soundless Screaming in Your Dream Means: Top 4 Interpretations

 If this feels like the case of your dream, it means something completely different than the explanations about feeling suppressed frustration.
 It means you are feeling a sense of helplessness.

-There is another form of this helpless feeling.
-One that comes from feeling that what you are facing is just to big or powerful for you to handle.
+There is another form of this helpless feeling, one that comes from feeling that what you are facing is just too big or powerful for you to handle.
 You are helpless to change or stop it, no matter what you do.